aeris-space/Ethical-Entropy-Measurement/README.md

 This repository contains the complete implementation, data, and analysis code for our paper "Measuring Ethical Entropy for Advanced AI Systems", by Samih Fadli, Ph.D., submitted toNature Machine Intelligence (2025).

 ---
+## Abstract

+Large language model safety is usually assessed with static benchmarks, but key failures are dynamic: value drift under distribution shift, jailbreak attacks, and slow degradation of alignment in deployment.
+Building on a recent Second Law of Intelligence that treats ethical entropy as a state variable which tends to increase unless countered by alignment work, we make this framework operational for large language models.
+We define a five-way behavioral taxonomy, train a classifier to estimate ethical entropy S(t) from model transcripts, and measure entropy dynamics for base and instruction-tuned variants of four frontier models across stress tests.
+Base models show sustained entropy growth, while tuned variants suppress drift and reduce ethical entropy by roughly eighty percent.
+From these trajectories we estimate effective alignment work γ_eff and embed S(t) and γ_eff in a monitoring pipeline that raises alerts when entropy drift exceeds a stability threshold, enabling run-time oversight of value drift.

 ## Overview